zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Mutan-0.2.rst

-Compiler & Language definition for the Ethereum project
+Compiler & Language definition for the Expanse project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mutan is a C-Like language for the Ethereum project.
-Mutan supports a full, dynamic higher level language that compiles to native Ethereum Assembler. `Repo <https://github.com/obscuren/mutan>`__ will be moved.
+Mutan is a C-Like language for the Expanse project.
+Mutan supports a full, dynamic higher level language that compiles to native Expanse Assembler. `Repo <https://github.com/obscuren/mutan>`__ will be moved.

 An online editor and compiler can be found